AWNM Does Broward '15

-My dad will be the protagonist and his story will be translated into biblical proportion and given a significance that will empower him and our family.
-I am creating a new narrative with old themes referencing both the text of my father’s lawsuit and of the Megillah- the fifth book of the Tanach (aka Old Testament).
-Repetition is essential in ritual.
-Religion and invented traditions both require a continuance of narrative with a constant and complex interaction between past and present.
-This link is how we can identify with stories and peoples that are physically and metaphorically so far away from us.
-Stories repeated enough are bound to become the only truth, and thus identities are built on conflicting narratives.
+My dad was the protagonist and his story was translated into biblical proportion and given a significance that empowered him and our family.
+I created a new narrative with old themes referencing both the text of personal lawsuits and of the Megillah- the fifth book of the Tanach (aka Old Testament).

 The corruption in the Broward County courthouse reflects a pattern of abuse of discretion throughout the country.
-I am re-contextualizing a personal and political drama to give it the weight, monument, and absurdity that it holds in my own life, and that I feel it deserves.
-I want to see my father's enemy booed- his name drowned out by a shared disgust.
-I want to expose him as corrupt and equate him to evil.
+I re-contextualed a personal and political drama to give it the weight, monument, and absurdity that it holds in my own life, and that I feel it deserves.
+I wanted to see my father's enemy booed- his name drowned out by a shared disgust.
+I want to expose his enemies as corrupt and equate them to evil.